thecodework/two-factor-authentication/README.md

 ```
 $ php artisan vendor:publish --provider="Thecodework\TwoFactorAuthentication\TwoFactorAuthenticationServiceProvider" --tag=config
 ```
-Once the config file is published you can navigate to config directory of your application and look for `2fa-config.php` file and change configuration as you want.
+Once the config file is published you can navigate to the config directory of your application and look for `2fa-config.php` file and change configuration as you want.

 **4. Run Migrations**